sercankiyak/GeminiPaperSupplementary/README.md

 # Gemini Paper Supplementary
-This is the repository for the supplementary material for the paper "De-biased, diverse, divisive.
-Understanding the Google Gemini internet storm in the broader context of diversity, generative AI, and interdisciplinary uses of data. "
+This repository contains the supplementary material for the paper titled:
+"De-biased, Diverse, Divisive: Understanding the Google Gemini Internet Storm in the Broader Context of Diversity, Generative AI, and Interdisciplinary Uses of Data."

+The repository includes:

+1) The supplementary material PDF

+2) Tweet IDs (to be uploaded)

+3) Script files (to be uploaded)